Top 5 VMware Backup Solutions to Protect Your VMs for Free

 How to take a snapshot of the ESXi VM:

-1. Launch vSphere Web Client.
+Step 1.
+Launch vSphere Web Client.
 Right-click on the VM name in the inventory and select Snapshots > Take Snapshot…

 Take snapshot

-2. In the pop-up window, provide a Name and optionally a Description for the snapshot.
+Step 2.
+In the pop-up window, provide a Name and optionally a Description for the snapshot.
 You can Edit them later in Snapshot Manager.

-3. There are 2 options to check:
+Step 3.
+There are 2 options to check:

 • Snapshot the virtual machine’s memory: record the VM’s memory, allowing you to roll back the VM to the exact running state when the snapshot was taken, but takes longer.
 If you leave this option unchecked, then the VM will be powered-off after you roll back.

-• Quiesce guest file system (needs VMware tools installed): pause the state of the processes that are running, or may modify the information stored on disk when the snapshot was taken, to guarantee the consistency.
+• Quiesce guest file system (needs VMware tools installed): pause the state of the processes that are running, or may modify the information stored on disk when the snapshot was taken, to guarantee consistency.
 Quiescing and Memory snapshots are mutually exclusive.

 Provide name and description for VM

-4. Click OK to take the snapshot.
+Step 4.
+Click OK to take the snapshot.
 You can see the progress in Recent Tasks.

 ✎As said above, it's not recommended to use VMware snapshots as regular, or even the only backup means.
-Depending on your usage scenario, you can combine it with other VM backup solutions to build an all-round data protection strategy.
+Depending on your usage scenario, you can combine it with other VM backup solutions to build an all-around data protection strategy.

 Summary

-Backup is one of the most important jobs for VM users, and choosing a suitable way can maintain the business continuity and improve efficiency.
+Backup is one of the most important jobs for VM users, and choosing a suitable way can maintain business continuity and improve efficiency.

 Crystal